 Prepare your vegetables or tofu into pieces the size of your choosing.
 They could be bitesize, nugget shaped, cubes....
 Frozen vegetable work great because they are already tender, and cook quickly (Work with them while they are still frozen).
 Add your pieces to the chickpea mix and coat completely.
 Transfer the pieces to the breading mixture.
 Lightly press the panko onto your pieces, and then remove them to a tray while you complete the rest of the batch.

-- 3 tablespoons of liquid aminos or soy sauce
+- 3 tablespoons Bragg's Liquid Aminos or soy sauce

 - 2 tablespoons rice wine vinegar